 I still love the unpredictability

 I love the thrill of arriving somewhere new, the complete freedom to make decisions on a whim, and the constant serendipidous situations you can get into while spending your time in unfamiliar places abroad.
-While I might not be jumping with excitement about seeing yet another church or yet another waterfall at this point anymore, unique travel experiences still put a stupid smile on my face.
+At this point, I might not be jumping with excitement about seeing yet another church or yet another waterfall anymore, but unique travel experiences still put a stupid smile on my face.

 Take last weekend for example: I’m in Argentina and somehow befriended some locals who invited me to watch the world cup football with them.
 I spent the whole day at someone’s house having Argentinian BBQ, getting to know a bunch of cool people, and learning a bit about their lives and their culture.
 This day, like so many, was completely unplanned and unexpected.